yowainwright/pastoralist/README.md

 }
 ```

-**Security Vulnerability Detection**: Pastoralist can check for security vulnerabilities using GitHub Dependabot alerts and automatically generate overrides to fix them:
+**Security Vulnerability Detection (Experimental)**: Pastoralist can check for security vulnerabilities and automatically generate overrides to fix them:

 ```bash
 # Check for vulnerabilities and show report